 Count Yourself in With Retirement Accounts

-One of the greatest perks many working Americans have access to today is their company’s 401(k), 403(b), or 457(b) plans, because in most cases, employers will match retirement contributions—typically from 2% to 8%.
-If you’re just starting out in your career—always contribute at least the max of the match, otherwise, you’re just walking away from free money.
+One of the greatest perks many working Americans have access to today is their company’s 401(k), 403(b), or 457(b) plans.
+If you have a 401(k), in most cases, employers will match retirement contributions — typically from 2% to 8%.
+If you’re just starting out in your career — always contribute at least the max of the match, otherwise, you’re just walking away from free money.
 If you’re more established, work on boosting that percentage over time.
-The annual contribution to a 401(k) plan is $18,000; if you’re 50 or older you can contribute an extra $6,000.
+The annual contribution to a 401(k) plan is $19,000; if you’re 50 or older you can contribute an extra $6,000.
 Your contributions are deducted automatically from each paycheck and use pre-tax dollars, so you’ll only pay taxes on that money as you start withdrawing it in retirement.

 Most company-sponsored retirement plans offer a mix of investments to choose from, as well as complimentary guidance on how to choose them.
 Take advantage of this free advice—it’s a benefit of your employment.
 Many plans offer target date funds, a mix of stocks, bonds and cash which are based upon your age and the date you plan on retiring.
 This mix grows more conservative as you get closer to your retirement date.
 It’s a more simple approach to investing because it makes the asset allocation decisions for you.